jina-ai/finetuner/docs/3_finetuner_in_action/3_1_text_to_text.md

 ## Monitoring your runs
-"Now that we've created a run, let's see its status.
-You can monitor the run by checking the status - `run.status()` or the logs - `run.logs()`. "
+Now that we've created a run, let's see its status.
+You can monitor the run by checking the status - `run.status()` or the logs - `run.logs()`.
 ```python
 print(run.status())
 ```